Oil Heater Fan Sound presents a warm mechanical fan ambience with a slightly heavier heater-room mood than a standard electric fan recording.

 Is this different from electric heater fan sound?

 Yes.
-Both are warm airflow recordings, but this page targets the oil heater fan sound and its heavier room character.
+Both are warm airflow recordings, but this one focuses on oil heater fan ambience and its heavier room character.

 Can I use it for relaxation?